andrewcooke/choochoo/dkr/README.md

 run-ch2-bash.sh - open a bash session on a running ch2 container run-pg-bash.sh - open a bash session on a running postgres container run-psql.sh - open a psql session on a running postgres container

+auto-prune - if this file exists then unused containers are automatically deleted.
+DANGER!!

+WARNING: This is intended only for local use.
+All passwords are disabled.
+Do not deploy remotely.